Robert Nenno

 As a Server Assistant, I was responsible for maintaining the cleanliness of my designated area (approximately 16-18 tables) by performing multiple tasks simultaneously as quickly as possible.I was primarily tasked with removing any excess plates, silverware, glasses, serving bowls, napkins, and trash from the tables via trays (sometimes weighing up to 75 lbs) where they were placed in the trash bins or dishwashing station.
 I then returned to the table, where it was wiped down with a sanitized cloth, and reset with prepared silverware/napkin and wine glass.
 Most times this was required to be preformed within a few minutes.Secondary tasks included assisting servers with carrying multiple trays of hot food, taking finished dishes from servers to the kitchen so they could better attend their guests, occasionally delivering drinks/refills when that table's server was "in the weeds", restocking the basket of pre-rolled silverware and wine glass racks, and vacuuming the carpet with a motor-less roller vacuum.Closing tasks also included wiping down all the appliances and counters in the server station area with a sanitized cloth, and sweeping and mopping the tiled floors.

-Robert Nenno Skills
+Robert Nenno education

-Frequently Asked Questions about Robert Nenno
+Frequently asked questions about Robert Nenno

 What company does Robert Nenno work for?

-Robert Nenno works for Engagedmd
+Robert Nenno works for EngagedMD.

-What is Robert Nenno's role at the current company?
+What is Robert Nenno's role at EngagedMD?

 What is Robert Nenno's email address?

-What is Robert Nenno's direct phone number?
+What is Robert Nenno's phone number?

 What schools did Robert Nenno attend?